Free school transport

 How it works

-If your child is between 5 and 16 years old they may be able to get free transport to the nearest suitable school depending on:
+Under the law, if a child is between 5 and 16 years old they may be able to get free transport to the nearest suitable school depending on:

 - how far the journey is to the nearest suitable school